-Everything about Chateau L’Enclos Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau L’Enclos Pomerol with wine tasting notes with wine and food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau l’Enclos History, Overview

 Chateau L’Enclos has a history dating back to the 19th century.
 At one point, the estate was known as Au Grand Moulinet, (Moulinet is the name of the neighboring village) before it became L’Enclos Pomerol, which eventually morphed into L’Enclos Pomerol.

 The chateau was constructed in 1898 by Pierre Larroucaud, the owner of the property at the time.
 Descendants of the Larroucaud family continued to own and manage the Pomerol estate of Chateau L’Enclos until 2006, when it was purchased by the American owners, Stephen Adams and Denise Adams.